How to find & book mistake fares

-If you’re passionate about Big Travel with Small Money, you’ve learned how to use miles and points to travel for free (or really cheap).
+If you’re passionate about affordable travel, you’ve learned how to use miles and points to travel for free (or really cheap).
 But did you know sometimes the best deals for flights are paid tickets?

 On occasion, airlines will mess up and publish low or mistake fares which are hundreds or even thousands of dollars below the normal cost of a ticket.
 And sometimes, they’ll purposely release a small number of ultra-low fares as a promotion or to win new business.
 This can often start a fare war between airlines as they try to match or beat the lowest fare on a certain route.

 It’s much more common to find low fares or fare wars than mistake fares.
 And you have to be flexible with your travel dates and destinations.
-But I’ll show you how to find and book them!
+But we’ll show you how to find and book them.

+The trick to finding low fares is knowing where to look and always being on the lookout.
 You’ll have to do some online research to find low fares.
-Websites like The Flight Deal, Airfarewatchdog, and FareCompare publish deals daily.
+Websites like The Flight Deal, Airfarewatchdog, Scott’s Cheap Flights and Secret Flying publish deals daily.
 If you don’t like having to check their websites periodically, subscribe to their emails and fare alerts to be notified of good deals.